tib/swift-org-website/documentation/server/guides/packaging.md

 ---
 redirect_from: "server/guides/packaging"
 layout: page
-title: Packaging Applications for Deployment
+title: Packaging Applications using Docker
 ---

 Once an application is built for production, it still needs to be packaged before it can be deployed to servers.

 There are several strategies for packaging Swift applications for deployment.

-## Docker
+This guide explains how to package a server-side Swift application using Docker and how to communicate with a PostgreSQL database service - both running in separate Docker containers.

+The provided sample repository uses Docker Compose for local orchestration and demonstrates secure SSL communication between the web service and the database.

 One of the most popular ways to package applications these days is using container technologies such as [Docker](https://www.docker.com).

-Using Docker's tooling, we can build and package the application as a Docker image, publish it to a Docker repository, and later launch it directly on a server or on a platform that supports Docker deployments such as [Kubernetes](https://kubernetes.io).
-Many public cloud providers including AWS, GCP, Azure, IBM and others encourage this kind of deployment.

 Here is an example `Dockerfile` that builds and packages the application on top of CentOS: